sherrardTr4129/RealSense-BNO055-Pose-Estimation/orientation_capture_subsystem_hardware_and_firmware/README.md

-# Orientation-Capture-System
+# Orientation Capture Sub-System Digital Assets
-This repository contains the hardware designs and firmware needed to construct the wireless orientation capture system used for more robust motion capture
+This directory contains the hardware designs (mechanical and electrical) and firmware needed to construct the wireless orientation capture system used for more robust motion capture.